Home | About Us | Contact | FAQ | Sitemap

 The BSA announced in 2010 the establishment of special awards to re-focus Scouting's core "reason for existance" -- the outdoors.
 These awards are in addition to local Council and/or national "high adventure" awards like the 50-Miler and Historic Trails emblems.

-The awards are only available to Boy Scouts (and Varsity Scouts as long as the Varsity Scout program exists) who meet specific requirements in one of six subject areas: conservation, camping, hiking, aquatics, riding, and adventure.
+The awards are only available to Scouts BSA youth (and previously to Varsity Scouts) who meet specific requirements in one of six subject areas: conservation, camping, hiking, aquatics, riding, and adventure.

 There are two levels of the award.
-Boys can start with the National Outdoor Badges, seen below.
-Each badge is earned by boys who demonstrate "that they are knowledgeable, safe, and comfortable in the outdoor activity covered by the badge."
+Youth can start with the National Outdoor Badges, seen below.
+Each badge is earned by Scouts who demonstrate "that they are knowledgeable, safe, and comfortable in the outdoor activity covered by the badge."

 National Outdoor Badges.
 The location/order of the segments around the central patch does not matter.
-The emblem is worn centered on the right pocket of the field uniform
+The emblem was originally designed to be worn centered on the right pocket of the jac-shirt, or the field uniform shirt but also may be worn on the backside of the merit badge sash.

-Each of the segments is earned by completing the First Class rank, earning relevant merit badges, and accumulating experience—nights of camping, miles of hiking, hours of swimming, etc.
+Each of the segments is earned by completing the First Class rank, earning relevant merit badges, and accumulating experiences, nights of camping, miles of hiking, hours of swimming, etc.

-The emblem and segments are worn centered on the RIGHT POCKET of the field uniform, as the BSA has deemed them "temporary insignia" even though it has a national scope.
-Additionally, they may be worn centered on the RIGHT POCKET of the various jac-shirts as shown below.
-It may also be worn on a vest, blanket or other personal item.
+The emblem and segments are worn centered on the RIGHT POCKET of the jac-shirt, or the RIGHT POCKET of the field uniform, as shown below.
+The BSA has deemed them "temporary insignia" even though it has a national scope.
+It may also be worn on the backside of the merit badge sash, on a vest, blanket or other personal item.

 National Outdoor Badges.
 The location/order of the segments around the central patch does not matter.
 The emblem is shown centered on the right pocket of the red jac-shirt (personal comment: the emblem looks the best on the jac-shirt)

-Once a segment is earned, boys can continue in that activity and earn special Boy Scout program devices in gold or silver for additional work on a particular activity.
-The program devices are the small Boy Scout emblem devices which are worn with various square knot emblems.
+Once a segment is earned, Scouts can continue in that activity and earn special Scout program devices in gold or silver for additional work on a particular activity.
+The program devices are the small Scout emblem devices which are normally worn with various square knot emblems.

 In 2013, the National Camping Task Force added a sixth concentration -- Conservation -- to the five previous award concentrations.